Can You Register Your Car Without Insurance?

 These two states don’t mandate insurance for all drivers.
 You can drive without coverage in Virginia by paying a $500 Uninsured Motor Vehicle (UMV) fee.
 In New Hampshire, insurance is optional, but you must pay for any damage if you cause an accident.
 While insurance isn’t required, both states strongly recommend having at least minimum liability and property damage coverage.

-What Happens If I Don’t Get A Car Insurance Policy?
+What Happens if I Don’t Get a Car Insurance Policy?

-Most states require insurance to register and legally drive a vehicle — except seven states that allow registration without proof.
+Most states require insurance to register and legally drive a vehicle, except seven states that allow registration without proof.
 Even in those states, driving uninsured is risky.
 If caught driving without insurance, the penalties can affect your wallet, your driving privileges and your ability to get affordable insurance in the future.

 coins icon